The

 While out walking I wondered if there were any useful MW signals

 being picked up on farm fences.
-They are not good aerials
+They are not good aerials for a

-lowest wire and the aerial clip to the highest wire.
-They
+and the aerial clip to the highest wire.
+They will always be a bit

-will always be a bit corroded so you have to wiggle the clips to
+corroded so you have to wiggle the clips to get a good

 Some fences are electrified and it will be pretty clear which